 The countywide recreation facility service level standards in the Park and Recreation element of the countywide Policy Plan should be applied to new development in Tysons, with adjustments made for urban demographics and use patterns.
 Provision of facilities to meet these service level needs will ensure that as Tysons redevelops, publicly accessible athletic fields, tennis courts, basketball courts, fitness and program space, swimming pools, and other active recreational facilities will be provided at levels meeting the needs of future Tysons residents, employees and visitors.
-Using 2050 development projections, anticipated urban field patterns, optimal athletic field design (lights and synthetic turf) and longer scheduling periods, the adjusted need for athletic fields to serve Tysons is a total of 20 fields.
+Using 2050 development projections, anticipated urban field patterns, optimal athletic fields to serve Tysons is a total of 20 fields.